 2008 Expedition You can also read Jackie's journals from her expedition in 2008, also with Dr. Marchant here.

 What Are They Doing?

-A small team of earth scientists and engineers will be using a specialized drill to reach buried ice deposits in the Dry Valleys region of Antarctica.
+A small team of earth scientists and engineers used a specialized drill to reach buried ice deposits in the Dry Valleys region of Antarctica.
 Stagnant and/or slow moving debris-covered glaciers may contain ice several million years in age.
 By comparison, the oldest ice yet cored from the East Antarctic Ice Sheet is approximately 1 million years old.
 As a result, these buried ice deposits hold an ancient archive of Earth's past atmospheric conditions.
-Each ice core will enable the research team to gain access to a reliable record of atmospheric and climatic change extending back for many millions of years, making it by far the oldest ice yet known on this planet.
+Each ice core enabled the research team to gain access to a reliable record of atmospheric and climatic change extending back for many millions of years, making it by far the oldest ice yet known on this planet.

 Where Are They?

-The team will fly to McMurdo Station on a C-17 or C-130 aircraft and then to various field sites within the Dry Valleys via helicopter.
-Transportation around field sites is on foot, up to 8 miles per day.
-The field sites are rustic with each individual sharing a Scott tent for sleeping and all members sharing a dedicated cook tent for meals.
+The team flew to McMurdo Station on a C-17 aircraft and then to various field sites within the Dry Valleys via helicopter.
+Transportation around field sites was on foot, up to 8 miles per day.
+The field sites were rustic with each individual sharing a Scott tent for sleeping and all members sharing a dedicated cook tent for meals.